 Then keep reading to learn the $ price of a bale of cardboard, what is influencing the value of cardboard for recycling, the size and weight of a bale of cardboard, what types of cardboard are good for recycling and more!
 Read on!

 cardboard bale price – Prices per ton

 The weight and size of a cardboard bale can vary greatly depending on the baler’s size and model.
-But How much does a bale of cardboard weight?
+But How much does a bale of cardboard weigh?

-A standard bale of cardboard can weigh between 800 lbs and 1000 lbs (about 400kg to 500kg), so it can be useful to know the actual prices per weight of baled cardboard (table below).
+A standard bale of cardboard can weigh between 800 lbs and 1000 lbs (about 400kg to 500kg), so it can be useful to know the actual prices per weight of baled cardboard.

-As you can see, the recycling centres are paying about 30% more for baled cardboard compared to the loose one.
+As you can see, the recycling centers are paying about 30% more for baled cardboard compared to the loose ones.
 This is because baled cardboard takes up less space and it is ready to be processed by the recycling machine.

 What size is a bale of cardboard?

 Here’s the size of a standard bale of cardboard, also known as a “mill-size bale”: